-The hearing officer’s Final Order should be rendered within 90 days of the requires for fair hearing, unless the time period is waived by the enrollee or extended by the hearing officer.
+The hearing officer’s Final Order should be rendered within 90 days of the request for a fair hearing, unless the time period is waived by the enrollee or extended by the hearing officer.
 59G-1.100(18), F.A.C.

-Enrollees can also request corrective action retroactive to the date of the error, including payments made by the enrollee to cover services that were improperly terminated.158
+Enrollees can also request corrective action retroactive to the date of the error, including payments made by the enrollee to cover services that were improperly terminated.160

 As part of the LTC Waiver, Florida has established the Independent Consumer Safety Program (ICSP).
-The ICSP coordinates efforts between the Florida Department of Elder Affairs, the Statewide Long-term Care Ombudsman Program (LTCOP), local ADRCs and AHCA.
-The ICSP uses staff from LTCOP, DOEA and ADRCs to help enrollees understand and resolve service, coverage, and access complaints.160
+The ICSP coordinates efforts between the Florida Department of Elder Affairs, the Statewide Long-term Care Ombudsman Program (LTCOP), local ADRCs, and AHCA.
+The ICSP uses staff from LTCOP, DOEA, and ADRCs to help enrollees understand and resolve service, coverage, and access complaints.162

 Obtain copies of the advisory committee materials for the LTC Plans in your region and, depending on the information received, discuss appropriate strategic responses with your local ADRC and ICSP staff.